AmarSaini2/SYSC3110-Project/README.md

 - **Word Validation:** Checks whether the placed word intersects with existing words and if all formed words are valid.
 - **Player Rack:** Each player has a personal rack of tiles, displayed visually, from which they can choose tiles to play.
 It also provides a "Submit Word", "Reset Rack" and "Pass" option during a player's turn.
 - **Error Handling:** Provides error messages and feedback like invalid words, and other game-related issues, which are shown on the GUI.
 - **Game Menu:** Gives user menu options on creating a new game, and exiting the current game.
+- **BlankTiles:** Players can use blank tiles to represent any letter.
+These tiles are placed on the board and are counted as zero points but allow players to form valid words.
+- **Premium Squares:** Premium squares (Double Letter, Triple Letter, Double Word, Triple Word) are now part of the game.
+When a tile is placed on these squares, the score is modified accordingly (e.g., double the letter score or word score).
+- **AI Player:** AI Player can be added to the game to make it more interesting.The AI evaluates all possible valid moves and selects the highest scoring word from those options.
+The AI follows basic logic and does not require user interaction.
+- **Scoring Fixes:** Scoring correctly accounts for the use of premium squares and blank tiles.
+Words are scored based on tile values, and premium squares (when utilized) affect both letter and word scores.

 ## Prequisites
 - **Java 8+**